 PREP developed a separate committee of directors for the purpose of dealing solely with Youth and Family Services administration.
 The long-term goal was to establish a separate, sole-focus non-profit society for Youth and Family Services.
 This goal was reached when the committee attained both non-profit and charitable status in 1996 under the name of Powell River Child, Youth & Family Services Society (PRCYFSS).
 The final step was taken at April 1, 1997 with the legal transfer of contracts, employees and assets to the new society.

 Over the first two fiscal years of the new society’s full operation, major developments included addition of a family therapist to the Mental Health program, establishment of a funded Parents Together program, restructuring of Family Support and Outreach programs, participation in community service-planning groups, and a move to a new building on July 1, 1998.
 In May of 1999, the agency added a Bail Hostel to the contracted programs, and by August 1999, the Learning House daycare and young parent program came under the PRCYFSS umbrella.
 In January of 2001, two new programs were added: Supervised Access and Home-maker.
 By March of that year, the Youth Forensics contract had been expanded to include a Youth Violence Intervention Program (Y-VIP) and a Youth Substance Abuse Management program (Y-SAM).
-Beginning in April 2001, all PRCYFSS foster homes contracted directly with the Ministry, and the Agency’s role in residential care became a support to Level 2 and 3 foster homes as well as supporting youth in the transition to independent living.
+Beginning in April 2001, all PRCYFSS foster homes contracted directly with the provincial government child services, and the Agency’s role in residential care became a support to Level 2 and 3 foster homes as well as supporting youth in the transition to independent living.

 Partnership programs were developed with School District #47, starting with an extension of the Young Moms outreach services into the classroom student moms program in September of 2001.
 By September of 2002, the agency also partnered in offering the Connections program of social skill development with the alternate program at the middle school.